Wolferton: Background

 Wolferton is best known as the location of Wolferton railway station.
 The station was opened in 1862 after Queen Victoria had purchased the site of Sandringham House as a Norfolk retreat.
 The station contained a set of elegant reception rooms, where the several generations of the royal family and their visitors would wait for transportation to Sandringham House.

 The 13th-century St Peter's Church was damaged by fire in the 15th century, and restored in the 19th century by Arthur Blomfield.
 It retains its medieval parclose screens.

-In popular culture

-The first episode of the Netflix series The Crown is called "Wolferton Splash" because part of it takes place on a marsh duck shooting expedition from Sandringham House on which King George VI (Elizabeth's father) invites newly married Prince Philip.
+The parish includes two royal properties, Wood Farm, former residence of Prince Philip, Duke of Edinburgh, and Marsh Farm, residence of Andrew Mountbatten-Windsor.